d4rkr00t/evo/README.md

 - [ ] `--force` to force run a command, ignoring cache
 - [ ] Implicit dependencies
 - [ ] Skip target for a WS, e.g. skip tests for a flakey package.
 Target should have `skip: true`
-- [ ] Log Group, do not print extra line if no log before end